otaviopenatti/eva-tool/README.md

 # Eva tool
 ## An Evaluation Tool for Comparing Descriptors in Content-Based Image Retrieval Tasks

+**Warning:** This tool was created during my Masters studies, from 2007 to 2009.
+Therefore, it may be technologically obsolete.
+I just moved the code from my personal webpage to this GitHub repository.
+Feel free to use and update it.

 Eva is a tool for evaluating image descriptors for content-based image retrieval.
 Eva integrates the most common stages of an image retrieval process and provides functionalities to facilitate the comparison of image descriptors in the context of content-based image retrieval.
 Eva supports the management of image descriptors and image collections and creates a standardized environment to run comparative experiments using them.

 The details about Eva are given in the paper published in the ACM International Conference on Multimedia Information Retrieval (MIR), 2010.